 TOUR GUIDE/DIRECTOR LEVEL ONE (BUSI 1271) This is an entry level course designed to provide you with the foundational aptitude necessary for work in this field.
 You will learn the knowledge, attitude and relevant skills to be a viable and professional local tour guide and professional multi-day tour director.
 You will also be taught tourism awareness, professionalism, group and time management skills and effective communication; problem solving, commentary development, itinerary management and facilitation.
 Upon successful completion of this course, you may write the Canadian Tourism Human Resources Council Tour Guide and Tour Director Knowledge exam, the first step towards National Certificate.
 (30 hours) \$403 10 wks Tu.
-Apr 22 18:30 - 21:30 DTN [♠] CRN 20417 TOURGUIDE/DIRECTOR LEVEL TWO (BUSI 1272) This is a hands-on practical approach to learning.
+Sep 23 18:30 - 21:30 DTN CRN 30299 TOUR GUIDE/DIRECTOR LEVEL TWO (BUSI 1272) This is a hands-on practical approach to learning.
 Students will be actively involved in delivering commentary and tour facilitation in situations that resemble closely to work in the industry.
 The city of Vancouver will be used as the base to collect and process information to present commentaries in sequence with appropriate timings.
 Upon completing this course, students may wish to pursue a career as local/stepon guides, tour directors, meet and greet representatives or destination hosts.
 (30 hours) \$705 10 wks Th.
-Apr 24 18:30 - 21:30 DTN 10 CRN 20418 ELECTIVE COURSES to be scheduled in upcoming terms: TOURISM VISITOR INFO CONSELLOR (BUSI 1273) An ambassador to the tourism industry, a visitor information counsellor is often the first point of contact for domestic and international tourists.
+Sep 25 18:30 - 21:30 DTN 4 CRN 30300 ELECTIVE COURSES to be scheduled in upcoming terms: TOURISM VISITOR INFO CONSELLOR (BUSI 1273) An ambassador to the tourism industry, a visitor information counsellor is often the first point of contact for domestic and international tourists.
 They will exceed customer's expectations by answering questions and providing current, accurate information about an area in a proficient manner.
 In turn, they will promote longer stays and repeat visits to the area of interest.
 Learners of this course will be taught operational procedures, merchandising, information services, effective communication, tourism awareness and attitude.
 Upon successful completion, students may wish to write the CTHRC Visitor Information Counsellor Knowledge exam and work toward National Certificate.
-VCC OFFERINGS TO WATCH BUILD YOUR SKILLS Are you keen to register for a VCC continuing studies offering, but unsure about your reading, writing, research, math or study skills?
-We can help.
-Our educators will work with you to build the skills and confidence you need to meet program requirements and realize your education goals.
-Experts from VCC's College and Career Access department will help you assess your needs, then develop a plan that fits your schedule.
-For information: 604.871.7366 WEDDING PLANNING Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Nadia Albano, 604.443.8670 Program Assistant: 604.443.8677 Is this your career goal?
+WEDDING PLANNING Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Nadia Albano, 604.443.8670 Program Assistant: Kevin Coutts, 604.443.8677 Is this your career goal?
 The demand for this exciting, creative service is rapidly growing!
 Or are you expecting to "set the date" but don't know where to begin to plan your own wedding?
 REQUIRED COURSES: